 This also calls for a conceptually consistent and more transparent framework for assessing risks, identifying gaps and deficiencies, and, ultimately, mitigating risks in systematic manner.
 According to Hinrichs, we can create transparency into our largest risk exposures by fostering a risk culture that encourages candid discussions about key risks; by maintaining an effective ERM framework; and by being aware of how corporate culture and human behavior can hinder communication.

-Will integrated ERM be a true paradigm shift for business management?
 The debate still continues.
 Most experts agree, however, that if properly implemented, ERM can encompass an integrated, enterprise view leading to better management decisions.
 Throwing more light on the current challenges and market drivers, Charles Goldenberg from MetricStream, brought a perspective that mapped the market drivers for risk management to the benefits of integrated risk management processes across an enterprise.

 According to Charles, “ERM is creating some tremendous risks and opportunities.
 On one hand it is best of the times, and on the other hand it is worst of the times; depending upon where you are in the market place.
 You need to make sure that you have appropriate governance, risk, and compliance processes across the enterprise.”

 The benefits of an integrated Governance, Risk and Compliance program are enterprise-wide, and a clear business case can address the requirements of current market drivers.
 As put by the CEO of a US Financial Services Company, “Without an integrated, consistent, and repeatable set of control metrics, we could never achieve our true goal of aligning our risk appetite with our risk tolerance.”
 Understanding enterprise values and objectives, and mapping it to the organization’s current state, is the first step in describing the case for implementing integrated GRC.
 Based on these inputs and a clear vision of the future, a business case will address how to align resources towards these goals.